NellyUrda/Responsive-Website-Project/README.md

 # Responsive-Website-Project
 This is the homepage for an imaginary Company (getComfy).
 It is a static, responsive website.
 I used Flexbox, Media Queries , Relative Measurements to accomplish this.
-For web design part, I used Complelemtary Color scheme.
+For Web Design part, I used Complementary Color scheme.

 The website on big screens